UCF-CRCV/GAEA/README.md

 <h5 align="left"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h5>

-#### Official GitHub repository for  `GAEA: A Geolocation Aware Conversational Model`.
+#### Official GitHub repository for  `GAEA: A Geolocation Aware Conversational Assistant`.
 ---

 ## 📢 Latest Updates
 - **Mar-20-25**- Technical report of GAEA is released on [arxiv]()! 🔥🔥
-- **Mar-20-25**- *GAEA-1.6M, GAEA-Bench Dataset* and codes are released.
+- **Mar-20-25**- *GAEA-1.4M, GAEA-Bench Dataset* and codes are released.
 GAEA-Bench 4,000 diverse conversational QA pairs equipped with geolocalization capabilities.
-GAEA1.6M entails over 1.6M QA pairs for enhancing the conversational capabilities of geolocalizable LMM, GAEA. 🔥🔥
+GAEA1.4M entails over 1.4M QA pairs for enhancing the conversational capabilities of geolocalizable LMM, GAEA. 🔥🔥

 ---

 ## 🏆 Highlights

 ![main figure](Assets/teaser.jpg)
-> <p align="justify"> <b> <span style="color: blue;">Figure: Data Collection and Annotation Pipeline.</span></b> <i>(Left): </i> GAEA-1.6M includes geographically diverse visual samples from various data sources, such as MP-16, GLD-v2, and CityGuesser68k. <i>(Middle): </i> We also incorporate OpenStreetMap (OSM) metadata and auxiliary context for each image, ranging from climate zones to geographical clues about the country. <i>(Right): </i> Using open-source LLMs and GPT-4o, we generate four diverse question-answer pairs across geolocation, reasoning, and conversational subsets.
+> <p align="justify"> <b> <span style="color: blue;">Figure: Data Collection and Annotation Pipeline.</span></b> <i>(Left): </i> GAEA-1.4M includes geographically diverse visual samples from various data sources, such as MP-16, GLD-v2, and CityGuesser68k. <i>(Middle): </i> We also incorporate OpenStreetMap (OSM) metadata and auxiliary context for each image, ranging from climate zones to geographical clues about the country. <i>(Right): </i> Using open-source LLMs and GPT-4o, we generate four diverse question-answer pairs across geolocation, reasoning, and conversational subsets.

 > **<p align="justify"> Abstract:** Image geolocalization, in which, traditionally, an AI model predicts the precise GPS coordinates of an image is a challenging task with many downstream applications.
 However, the user cannot utilize the model to further their knowledge other than the GPS coordinate; the model lacks an understanding of the location and the conversational ability to communicate with the user.
 In recent days, with tremendous progress of large multimodal models (LMMs)—proprietary and open-source—researchers attempted to geolocalize images via LMMs.
 However, the issues remain unaddressed; beyond general tasks, for more specialized downstream tasks, one of which is geolocalization, LMMs struggle.
 In this work, we propose to solve this problem by introducing a conversational model `GAEA` that can provide information regarding the location of an image, as required by a user.
 No large-scale dataset enabling the training of such a model exists.
-Thus we propose a comprehensive dataset `GAEA-1.6M` with 800K images and around 1.6M question-answer pairs constructed by leveraging OpenStreetMap (OSM) attributes and geographical context clues.
+Thus we propose a comprehensive dataset `GAEA-1.4M` with 800K images and around 1.4M question-answer pairs constructed by leveraging OpenStreetMap (OSM) attributes and geographical context clues.
 For quantitative evaluation, we propose a diverse benchmark, `GAEA-Bench` comprising 4K image-text pairs to evaluate conversational capabilities equipped with diverse question types.
 We consider 11 state-of-the-art open-source and proprietary LMMs and demonstrate that `GAEA` significantly outperforms the best open-source model, LLaVA-OneVision by 25.69% and best proprietary model, GPT-4o by 8.28%.
 We will publicly release our dataset and codes. </p>

 ## `GAEA` is the first open-source conversational model for conversational capabilities equipped with global-scale geolocalization.

 **Main contributions:**
-1) **`GAEA-1.6M: A Diverse Training Dataset:`** We propose GAEA-1.6M, a new dataset designed for training conversational image geolocalization models, incorporating diverse visual and contextual data.
+1) **`GAEA-1.4M: A Diverse Training Dataset:`** We propose GAEA-1.4M, a new dataset designed for training conversational image geolocalization models, incorporating diverse visual and contextual data.
 2) **`GAEA-Bench: Evaluating Conversational Geolocalization:`** To assess conversational capabilities in geolocalization, we introduce GAEA-Bench, a benchmark featuring various question-answer formats.
 3) **`GAEA: An Interactive Geolocalization Chatbot:`** We present GAEA, a conversational chatbot that extends beyond geolocalization to provide rich contextual insights about locations from images.
 4) **`Benchmarking Against State-of-the-Art LMMs:`** We quantitatively compare our model's performance against 8 open-source and 3 proprietary LMMs, including GPT-4o and Gemini-2.0-Flash.